 Addison Lee driver claim

 If you are an Addison Lee driver, we believe that you are a worker and should be entitled to workers' rights.
-Addison Lee drivers who join the claim will be entitled to around £10,000 in compensation.
+Addison Lee drivers who join the claim will be entitled to around £12,000 in compensation.
+Continue reading for more information about the claim.

 If you are an Addison Lee driver, we believe that you are a worker and should be entitled to claim the following: